shah-br/FinalProject/README.md

-# Stock Price Prediction Project
+# Stock Price Analysis and Prediction

 ## Overview
 This project implements multiple machine learning models to predict stock prices for the last 10 data points.
 It provides a web interface to visualize predictions and compare model performance using R² scores.